friendlyanon/cmake-init/cmake-init/templates/common/HACKING.md

 this target runs can be found in the `COVERAGE_TRACE_COMMAND` and `COVERAGE_HTML_COMMAND` cache variables.
 The trace command produces an info file by default, which can be submitted to services with CI integration.
-The HTML command uses the trace command's output to generate a HTML document to `<binary-dir>/coverage_html` by default.
+The HTML command uses the trace command's output to generate an HTML document to `<binary-dir>/coverage_html` by default.

 #### `docs`